 Vintner: A person who makes or sells wine, often used to refer to a wine producer or winemaker.

-Vitis Vinifera: The species of grapevine that includes most wine grape varieties, known for its superior quality and diversity.
+Vitis Vinifera: The species of grapevine that includes most classic wine grape varieties.

 W